Ashdown, Arkansas: Tourism

 Downtown Ashdown has historically been the economic, social and political hub of Little River County.
 Today, it is preserved by the National Register of Historic Places (NRHP) as the Ashdown Commercial Historic District.
 Roughly bounded by Keller, E. Main, Commerce, and N. Constitution streets, the district encompasses 32 contributing properties deemed instrumental in Ashdown's farming and timber industries in the early 20th century.
 The nearby Memphis, Paris and Gulf Railroad Depot, also known as the Graysonia, Nashville & Ashdown Railroad Depot, appears on the National Register of Historic Places listings in Little River County, Arkansas, due to the strong tie between the success of the railroad and the Ashdown economy.

 The Hunter-Coulter Museum at 310 N. 2nd Street is managed by the Little River County Historical Society.
 Originally built in 1918 to house a business following the railroad-inspired boom, it is one of the few remaining structures from the boom period of Ashdown's history.
 Today, it features period furnishings and offers a candlelight dinner around Christmas.
 The Two Rivers Museum at 15 E. Main Street contains a military display, "Freedom's Heroes", including World War I and World War II uniforms.
 A horse-drawn hearse and embalming table are also among the displays.
 A display honoring Henry Kaufman, founder of Kaufman Seeds, is also available to visitors.

 Outdoor recreation is plentiful in Ashdown.
 City Park features a walking trail, playground, tennis courts, baseball and softball diamonds and horseshoe pits.
 It is also host to the city's farmer's market.
 Northeast of town, Lake Millwood offers visitors boating, fishing, camping and hiking opportunities along its shores.
 Along the lake, Millwood State Park is well known for birding and trophy fishing.
 The park also offers camping, picnic sites, trails and a marina for visitors.
 Golf is also available near the lake on the 18-hole golf course at the Millwood Landing Golf and RV Resort.
 Nearby Beard's Bluff offers camping, hiking, fishing and boating.
 The Pond Creek National Wildlife Refuge at the intersection of the Mississippi flyway and Central Flyway offers 30000 acre of seasonally flooded hardwood forested wetlands that attract wintering waterfowl and deer.
 Seasonal hunting is offered, as well as fishing, camping and photography.

 Politics

-The city of Ashdown has trended strikingly red over the past several election cycles like most other rural areas of Arkansas.
+The city of Ashdown has trended Republican over the past several election cycles like most other rural areas of Arkansas.
 The last Democrat to carry the city of Ashdown was John Kerry in 2004.